MENU

 For those who choose not to pursue a thesis, the comprehensive final examination allows you to demonstrate your understanding of the discipline and readiness for professional challenges, ensuring you are well-prepared for careers in the field.

-Florida Tech’s location in a high-tech corridor makes us a great place for your computer science master’s degree.
+Florida Tech’s location in a high-tech corridor is ideal for your computer science master’s degree.
 Our area has one of the largest high-tech workforces in the country—and that means numerous internship and employment opportunities for our students.
 Our 130-acre campus is in the heart of the Space Coast; NASA and the Kennedy Space Center on Cape Canaveral are just north of us.

 When it’s time to kick back and relax, you’re just minutes from 72 miles of beautiful beaches on the Atlantic Ocean or the Indian River Lagoon, the most biodiverse estuary in North America, and a short trip away from the Florida Keys or the Orlando theme parks.